-Photocatalysis arises as a green, sustainable alternative method for the synthesis of valuable organic chemicals from biomass.
-However, the photoinduced holes and/or reactive oxygen species are usually fatal to the selective redox process, which would lead to side reactions especially in the presence of water.
-Herein, we demonstrate a photocatalytic oxidation/hydrogenation cascade catalytic strategy that could manage the efficient conversion (99%) of 5-hydroxymethylfurfural (HMF) to 2,5-bis(hydroxymethyl)furan (BHMF) with high selectivity (~99%).
-Reaction 1: under UV irradiation, the protons donated by alcohol via the photooxidation and the photoinduced electrons are stored on the amorphous TiO2.
-Reaction 2: in the “dark”, the H+/e- coupling transfer contributes to the selective hydrogenation of HMF.
-This route effectively mediates the negative impact of H2O and active species on the selectivity of product.
-The oriented adsorption from the aldehyde group of HMF as well as the promoted product desorption brought about the high selectivity of BHMF.
-The cascade catalytic pathway based on the stored H+/e- provides a reliable approach for biomass functionalization.
+Photocatalysis arises as a green, sustainable approach to conventional industrial catalysis for the synthesis of valuable organic chemicals from biomass.
+However, photoinduced holes and/or reactive oxygen species are usually fatal to the selective redox process, and are responsible for inducing undesirable side reactions especially in the presence of water.
+Herein, we demonstrate a cascade strategy of photocatalytic oxidation/hydrogenation that could manage the efficient conversion (99%) of 5-hydroxymethylfurfural (HMF) to 2,5-bis(hydroxymethyl)furan (BHMF) with high selectivity (∼99%).
+The first reaction is conducted under UV irradiation, with the amorphous TiO2 surface storing the photoinduced electrons, and the protons extracted from alcohol via photooxidation.
+On subsequently switching to the dark, the stored H+/e− pairs undergo proton-coupled electron transfer (PCET) and contribute to the selective hydrogenation of HMF.
+This route effectively mitigates the negative impact of H2O and active species on the product selectivity.
+The oriented adsorption for the aldehyde group of HMF as well as the promoted product desorption bring about the high selectivity of BHMF over amorphous TiO2.
+The cascade catalytic pathway based on the stored H+/e− provides a reliable approach for biomass functionalization.